Long read

 The prompt as map and compass

-As we stand on the cusp of a new artistic frontier powered by artificial intelligence, the nuances of prompt engineering emerge as a vital skill for anyone eager to harness the potential of AI-generated art and text.
-When navigating the complexities of sophisticated models like Stable Diffusion, a well-crafted prompt becomes your map and compass, directing the AI to create visual wonders that resonate with your creative vision.
+Prompt engineering is a vital skill for anyone making AI-generated art and text.
+When working with models like Stable Diffusion, a well-crafted prompt becomes your map and compass, directing the AI to create images that match your creative vision.

-This comprehensive tutorial is designed to demystify the art of prompt crafting, presenting you with a structured template format that gradually builds from foundational concepts to advanced techniques.
+This tutorial demystifies prompt crafting with a structured template format that builds from foundational concepts to advanced techniques.

-Whether you are a seasoned digital artist or a curious newcomer to the realm of AI assistance, this guide will equip you with the knowledge and insight to create compelling and captivating art that speaks with your unique voice.
+Whether you are a seasoned digital artist or a newcomer to AI assistance, this guide will equip you with the knowledge and insight to create compelling art that speaks with your unique voice.

 For a shorter version of the same basic workflow, read Prompt Engineering, Properly.